GLOBAL MARKETS-Weak China data hits stocks, stimulus still eyed

 NEW YORK, Aug 10 Global shares lost momentum on

-Friday, falling for the first time in five days, on weak Chinese
+F riday, falling for the first time in five days after weak

 policymakers could act to shore up the world's economies.